 At the same time, DJI runs a Qualified Entities Program (QEP) for pre-verified government and public safety agencies.
 Through this program, long-term unlocking certificates are made available.
 These certificates allow DJI drones to take off regardless of geofencing restrictions within the relevant country.

 Currently, the QEP program is available in the United States, Canada, and Europe.
-You can visit this guide to see how to apply for QEP or unlock a drone as part of this program.
+You can visit this page for more information, or click the guide below to see how to apply for QEP or unlock a drone as part of this program.

 Downloading and enabling your Custom Unlock Certificate